ATTRACTIONS at IRELAND'S NATIONAL GAME & COUNTRY FAIR

 Everything For Angling & Angling Enthusiasts

-notes on developments in salmon and sea-trout angling and conservation.
-The fair has built up a huge following over the past few years as a venue where
+on developments in salmon and sea-trout angling and conservation.
+The fair has built up a huge following over the past few years as a venue where clubs and

-clubs and businesses can promote their brand of sport angling to a fast growing market of angling enthusiasts who are planning and placing bookings for
+businesses can promote their brand of sport angling to a fast growing market of angling enthusiasts who are planning and placing bookings for the 2017 season.

-the 2017 season.
-This is where all issues are raised and addressed by club members who travel to what is now Ireland's premier country sports event in
+This is where all issues are raised and addressed by club members who travel to what is now Ireland's premier country sports event in the countryside calendar

 FISSTA Stand at Birr Fair - Newcomers Fishing Advice